A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Proofs and Auxiliary Results

-We will now prove that the bound from Theorem \ref{thm:heroldstheorem} can in turn be bounded in terms of $d_p(\eta,\xi)$.
-This can be understood as a type of Lipschitz continuity of the kernel $g$.
-Because not all kernels $g$ have this property, we only show it for the kernel to which we will eventually apply this result, namely the function $H$ as defined in \eqref{eq:definition_H}. \begin{lemma} Let $r,s\geq 2$ be given, such that $\frac{1}{r}+\frac{1}{s}=\frac{1}{2}$, and let $U_i \overset{iid}{\sim} \eta$ and $V_i \overset{iid}{\sim} \xi$.
+We will now prove that the bound from Theorem \ref{thm:heroldstheorem} can in turn be bounded in terms of $d_q(\eta,\xi)$ for an appropriate $q > 0$.
+This can be understood as a type of Hölder continuity in expectation of the kernel $g$.
+Because not all kernels $g$ have this property, we only show it for the kernel to which we will eventually apply this result, namely the function $H$ as defined in Eq.\@ \eqref{eq:definition_H}.
+If one wishes to adapt our bootstrap procedure to general kernel functions $g$, these kernel functions have to fulfil this Hölder continuity assumption. \begin{lemma} Let $r,s\geq 2$ be given, such that $\frac{1}{r}+\frac{1}{s}=\frac{1}{2}$, and let $U_i \overset{iid}{\sim} \eta$ and $V_i \overset{iid}{\sim} \xi$.
 Then it holds that

 for all measures $\eta$ and $\xi$ on $\mathbb{R}^{(\ell_1 + \ell_2)d}$.
 In particular, choosing $r = s = 4$ yields the bound